sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 * [Wordiness, Wordiness, Wordiness List](https://web.uvic.ca/~gkblank/wordiness.html)
 * [50 Plain-Language Substitutions for Wordy Phrases](https://www.dailywritingtips.com/50-plain-language-substitutions-for-wordy-phrases/)

-These lists are a way of realizing, "hey, I write wordy phrases like this all the time!".
+These lists are a way of realizing, "Hey, I write wordy phrases like this all the time!".
-Use the lists to learn the general ways that one ends up with low information density writing.
+Use the lists to learn the general ways one ends up with low information-density writing.
-You can then identify similar phrases in your own writing.
+You can then identify similar phrases in your writing.
 Often, eliminating them isn't very challenging, but noticing them is (at first).

 Conciseness can be viewed in a broader sense.